Privacy Rights Clearinghouse

 Do I lose security protections when my information is shared?

 It depends.
 The FTC’s Safeguards Rule requires financial institutions to take steps to ensure that affiliates and service providers also safeguard customer data.
 The rule also requires financial institutions that receive customer data from another financial institution to safeguard information.
 But, the Safeguards Rule does not apply if the recipient of your information is neither a financial institution nor an affiliate or service provider.

-Even the security provisions that apply to service providers have their limitations.
 Your financial institution may, for example, employ another company to send out mail, print account statements, provide accounting services or any number of other functions.
 The company that provides these services has to comply with the established security procedures.

 However, the service provider that works for your company may employ an independent contractor or yet another company to perform some service that involves access to your personal information.
 In that case, the security requirements do not apply except to the service provider that contracts directly with the company you’re doing business with.

 Is GLB the only federal law that covers personal data?